OceanDynamicsUConn/GroupManual/README.md

 immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

-Beyond providing a harassment-free environment, Rocha wants to nurture healthy and intellectually stimulating work place, where all group rise... and are able to do their best work ... a nice experience...
+Beyond providing a harassment-free environment, Rocha wants to nurture healthy and intellectually stimulating work place, where all group member are able to do their best work and achieve their potential.

 ## Work hard